 Breeders should please take note of the following aspects:

 The process of inspection of your animals, male or female is an important process in your farming enterprise and should be done with caution, since it can have an impact on your success in the subsequent years.
-Inspectors can consciously or unconsciously steer you in a direction through their choices and /or the comments they make.
-This can be the Society's policy or the inspector’s own views.
+Inspectors can consciously or unconsciously steer you in a direction through their choices and / or the comments they make.
+This can be the Society’s policy of the inspector’s own views.
 Therefore make sure of your choice of an inspector.

 Animals that were born in 2005 must have performance data in order to be presented for inspection.
 This implies that a birth notification certificate, from SA Stud Book, should be available and that weaning weight, yearling weight and / or 18 months weight, which have been processed by the SA Stud and the corresponding indexes should also be available.